-Waterloo Park, named after the original Central Texas town we all know as Austin, is finally reopening to the public on Saturday, August 14th, 2021, after being closed for almost a decade to make way for construction of the Waller Creek flood control tunnel.
+Waterloo Park, named after the original Central Texas town we all know as Austin, is finally reopening to the public on Saturday, August 14th, 2021, after being closed for almost a decade to make way for the construction of the Waller Creek flood control tunnel.

 History of Waterloo Park